cttobin/charts/ROADMAP.md

 # 0.1

+* Update the chart when the browser window resizes.

+* Savage label support (i.e. labels on bars or whatever).

 * Horizontal and vertical lines.
 Probably will accept an array or single value that should bisect whatever axis.

   `chart.horizontalLine([10, 20]);`

 * Gridlines.
 * Legends.
 * Layouts (different gridlines, axis positioning etc.).